Huangpu, Shanghai: Nanshi

 The old Nanshi district is the old, walled city of Shanghai, and retains a number of important sights, including City God Temple and the nearby Yuyuan Garden.
 The old city is undergoing extensive redevelopment, with the existing houses being replaced by high rise apartment buildings as well as modern constructions with traditional Chinese style facades.
 The boundaries of the walled city can still be traced in the form of a wide ring road built over the course of the old city wall and moat.
 The city wall has almost entirely been demolished, except for one tower and a short section of wall attached to it, which survived because the tower was converted into a temple in the medieval period.

 Luwan

 The old Luwan district was a part of the old French Concession area, traditionally one of the most prestigious sections of the city.
 It was famous for its boulevards lined with plane trees, which had been imported over 100 years ago.
 Despite rampant redevelopment, the district retains a distinct character and is a tourist attraction in itself.
-The district included the historical residences of Sun Yat-sen, Mao Zedong, Zhou Enlai, Agnes Smedley and Mei Lanfang, among many others.
+The district included the historical residences of Sun Yat-sen, Mao Zedong, Zhou Enlai, Agnes Smedley, and Mei Lanfang, among many others.
 Huaihai Road is the major commercial thoroughfare in this part of the city.

 Economy

-The headquarters of Xiaohongshu are in Huangpu District.
+Huangpu is the district with the highest GDP per capita(621,500 CHY, around 86,319 USD) in Shanghai as of 2023, almost doubled compared to the second place(Changning District).Huangpu District is the only entire CAZ(Central Activity Zone)district.
+The Huangpu District also has the highest housing price per square meter in Shanghai.
+Due to its special location, some famous companies also have their headquarters in Huangpu.
+For example, the headquarters of Xiaohongshu are in Huangpu District.